Buyer guide

 Trust note

-Reviewed against buyer-intent sewer scope patterns and source-backed cost/responsibility pages in the current registry.
-The page stays evidence-first and avoids claiming that every buyer needs a scope.
+Reviewed against Redfin buyer-intent scope guidance, current inspection-cost sanity checks, and official utility examples showing that owner-side lateral responsibility is real in many older-city markets.
+The page stays inspection-first and avoids claiming every buyer needs a scope.

 Quick answer

-Most readers follow this page with Sewer Scope Red Flags, Who Pays for Sewer Line Repair: Buyer or Seller?, Is a Sewer Scope Worth It?, and Sewer Scope Inspection Cost .
+Most readers follow this page with Sewer Scope Red Flags, How to Read a Sewer Scope Report, Old House Sewer Line Risk, and Is a Sewer Scope Worth It? .

 How serious it may be